Fair Active Learning: Introduction

 A new paradigm of \emph{fairness} in machine learning~\cite{fairmlbook} has emerged to address the unfairness issues of predictive outcomes.
-These work often assume the availability of (possibly biased) labeled data in sufficient quantity.
+These work often assume the availability of (possibly biased) \emph{labeled data} in sufficient quantity.
 When this assumption is violated, their performance degrades.
-In a number of practical societal applications such as Example~\ref{ex1}, one operates in a constrained environment.
+In many practical societal applications such as Example~\ref{ex1}, one operates in a constrained environment.
 Obtaining accurate labeled data is expensive, and could only be obtained in a limited amount.
-A simplistic approach would be to use a (problematic) proxy attribute as the true label\footnote{In the rest of the paper we refer to true label as label.} and train the model accordingly.
-However, this will result in an unfair model.
+Training the model by using the (problematic) proxy attribute as the true label\footnote{In the rest of the paper we refer to true label as label.} will result in an unfair model.

-In this work, our goal is to develop efficient and effective algorithms for fair models in an environment where the number of data that could be labeled is bounded.
-An obvious baseline is to randomly select a subset of data (depending on the available budget), obtain the labeled data and use it for training.
-However, a more sophisticated approach would be to use an adaptive sampling strategy.
-Active learning~\cite{settles2009active} sequentially chooses the unlabeled instances where their labeling is the most beneficial for the performance improvement of the ML model.
-By default, the adaptive sampling strategy in active learning seeks to maximize the predictive accuracy of the model and hence could sustain or intensify unfairness of the model.
-Despite its importance, to the best of our knowledge, none of the existing work in active learning takes {\em fairness} into account.
-That is indeed our purpose in this paper.
+In this work, our goal is to develop efficient and effective algorithms for fair models in an environment where the budget for obtained labeled data is bounded.
+Active learning~\cite{settles2009active} is a widely used strategy for such a scenario.
+It sequentially chooses the unlabeled instances where their labeling is the most beneficial for the performance improvement of the ML model.

-We aim to develop an active learning algorithm that will yield fair results.
+In this paper, we aim to develop an active learning framework that will yield fair(er) models.
 Fairness has different definitions and is measurable in various ways.
 Specifically, we consider a model fair if its outcome does not depend on sensitive attributes such as race or gender.
 We adopt demographic parity (aka statistical parity), one of the popular fairness measures \cite{kusner2017counterfactual,dwork2012fairness}. \eat{ Although we consider model independence as our measure of fairness, in \S~\ref{sec:disc} we demonstrate how to extend our findings for other notions of fairness based on separation and sufficiency~\cite{fairmlbook}. }

+\stitle{Summary of contributions.} We introduce {\em fairness in active learning} for constructing fair models in the context of limited labeled data.